Jintarq/Github-Self-update./README.md

-# Github-Self-update.
+# Standalone-Github.

-A self-updater for new repos entered in Github.
+An app use to show display my own Github.